On the Third Day He Rose from the Dead

 Mary Magdalene and the holy women, in their deep sorrow, were the first who went to the tomb to tend to the somber task of anointing the Lord’s lifeless Body.
 To their utter amazement, however, they encountered not the dead but the Risen One.

-A Blessed and Holy Easter to all and may God bless and reward you for all generosity to St. Paul’s and to me.
+A Blessed and Holy Easter to all and may God bless and reward you all for your generosity to St. Paul’s and to me.
 Be assured that all of you are remembered in our Easter Novena of Masses.

 In Jesus and Mary,